h-griffin/dnd-notes/grimmhaus/lore.md

     - ### city of hamarat, taloa
         - las vegas, desert casino - aetheric shards
         - ### ambrosius casino
+            - owned by ambrosius fog

 ## city of grimmwold, eastern dalsead
 - home to grimmhaus manor

 ## prime manor
 - home base! magic teleporting house, manned by indigo with automitron keepers
+- indigo works for "caelus", "isac", "calem", "the trubador"- owners of prime manor
 - do not go top south west room "you will die"
     - rooms
         - kitchen